selsa-inube/bootcamps/content/frontend/react/react-lec-updating-arrays-in-state.md

+---
+title: Updating Arrays in State
+type: lecture
+topic: react
+---

-# L16 - Updating Arrays in State
+# Updating Arrays in State

+## Lecture

-Read this guide of React Docs: https://react.dev/learn/updating-arrays-in-state
+1. Read this guide of React Docs: https://react.dev/learn/updating-arrays-in-state

-**This lecture doesn't have a quiz**
+2. **This lecture doesn't have a quiz**